A2 and Justice

 Identify, train and support grassroots leaders from low-income, Black, Latino, Native American and other historically oppressed or marginalized communities.

 Shift resources and decision-making when possible to the communities we serve.
-This allows Aa to keep its staff small and direct resources where they are needed most.
+This allows A2 to keep its staff small and direct resources where they are needed most.

 Use social and traditional media to amplify the voices of our grassroots leaders.